 In other words, questions that steer the respondent to a particular answer.
 For example, when constructing a question for a survey for a property developer, resist phrasing a question with subjective language like “Most renters are willing to pay extra for onsite amenities; how do you feel?”
 Instead, construct a question that asks how a respondent feels about something and provide a range of answers.
 This mechanism allows participants to zero in on the response that most closely resonates with their opinion or feeling and gives the survey sponsor much more precise data to work with.

 Of course, the driving factor for an organization to conduct research should be something like getting to know their customers better, or using data to improve a product or service.
-But, we in PR know that much of the time, surveys are viewed as a cost-effective way to earn recognition as the owners of some smart data.
+But we in PR know that surveys are often a cost-effective way to earn recognition as the owner of smart data.
 To that end, one of the best ways to hit a survey home run is to link the topic to something newsworthy.
 A case in point is a survey we conducted for ChargeitSpot, the leading provider of secure cell phone charging stations for retail stores across the U.S. The company queried shoppers on their opinions about Amazon’s acquisition of Whole Foods.
-Although ChargeitSpot has no relation to either entity, the responses – which were largely from Millennial shoppers – leveraged a buzzy topic, made great copy and were picked up by several national outlets.
+Although ChargeitSpot has no relation to either entity, it’s a retail expert, and the responses, largely from Millennial shoppers, leveraged a buzzy topic, made great copy and were picked up by several national outlets.

 Many clients want to conduct a survey simply to validate what they think they already know.
 This model will not make news.
 No reporter is interested in a “bias confirmation” or “pat on the back” survey.
 We advise parsing the results for the least expected data point to hook readers in a press release, even if it doesn’t directly support a client key message.
-In subsequent copy, explain and unpack other points, choosing those which best help tell the story of the findings.
-For example, Trulia interviewed homeowners on “home ownership regrets” and found, somewhat unexpectedly in the era of the “tiny home trend,” that over 33% of homeowners wish they had gone with a bigger purchase.
+In subsequent copy, explain and unpack other points, choosing those that help tell the story of the findings.
+For example, Trulia interviewed homeowners on “home ownership regrets” and found that over 33% of homeowners wish they had gone with a bigger purchase.
 None of those queried mentioned “not consulting Trulia” on their regrets list.
-But, the company was able to impart many useful tips and advice about homebuying – which will presumably come in handy for purchasers the next time around.
+But, the company was able to impart useful tips and advice about homebuying – which will presumably come in handy for purchasers the next time around.